 This was not, in the medieval context, quite as absurd as it sounds.
 The world in 1096 ran on omens.
 Portents filled the chronicles: comets, eclipses, meteor showers, unusual animal behaviour.
 Pope Urban II’s speech at Clermont in November 1095 had produced a response far beyond anything he had planned for, drawing tens of thousands of non-combatants — farmers, the destitute, women, children — into what became known as the People’s Crusade, led nominally by Peter the Hermit, a wandering preacher who rode a donkey and claimed to carry a letter written by Christ himself.
 In this company, a persistent goose was perhaps not the least credible guide on offer.
 The crusaders had no maps.
 They had no military command structure.
 They had very little reliable information about where Jerusalem was or how to get there.
 An animal that seemed to know where it was going had a certain logic to it.

 The goose, in any case, did not survive long.
-It died somewhere in northeastern France, never having come close to the Byzantine border, let alone Jerusalem.
+It died somewhere in northeastern France - Lorraine, according to Guibert - never having come close to the Byzantine border, let alone Jerusalem.
 The woman’s fate is unrecorded.
 The broader column pushed on through Hungary and the Balkans, pillaging as it went, falling into violent disputes with local populations, losing thousands at the Siege of Niš, crossing into Byzantine territory in a state of considerable disorder, and finally being ferried across the Bosphorus by a deeply alarmed Alexios I Komnenos, who wanted them out of Constantinople before they burned anything else.
 In October 1096, the Seljuk army of Kilij Arslan caught the main body of the People’s Crusade in a narrow wooded valley near Civetot in Anatolia and destroyed it.
 The men were slaughtered.
 The women, children, and young men were taken as slaves.
 Some three thousand survivors made it back to Constantinople.

 The goose is the funny part of the story, and it has stayed the funny part for nine centuries.
 The chroniclers made sure of that.
 What they were less interested in recording, at least in the same tone of incredulous amusement, was that the crowd following the goose was the same crowd carrying out one of the largest pogroms of the medieval period.
 The two things are connected.
 The same millenarian excitement, the same certainty of divine mission, the same indifference to evidence, that made a farm bird look like a messenger of God also made Jewish communities look like enemies of Christendom who stood between the mob and its destiny.
 The goose was just the version of the story that everyone found easy to repeat.